Dewberry/html-maps/README.md

 # HTML-Maps
 ---
 ## Description
 HTML maps is a tool that simplifies the development of lightweight and interactive maps utilizing the python visualization library [folium](https://github.com/python-visualization/folium).
-These interactive maps can be used with any geospatial data such as:
+Utilizing ([jupyter notebooks](https://jupyter.org/)) to process and generate these interactive maps with geo-spatial data such as:
 1. USGS gauges
 2. Hydrologic Model data
 3. Meteorological data

-**note* : Currently these add functions are expecting geopandas.GeoDataFrames
+**NOTE* : Currently the add functions are expecting to be inputted with geopandas.GeoDataFrames

 ---
 ## Contents